The old saying, “It’s all who you know,” used to feel so defeating.

 For the next two years, he always took my calls, gave me all kinds of advice about the music business.
 When I graduated college, he got me a great job at Warner Music in New York City.
 (More specifically: he heard they had an opening and called them to say their search was over, that he knew the best guy for the job, could vouch for me, then gave them my number.
 They called me to say I was hired already and I started the next day.)

 A year later, I realized “It’s all who you know,” doesn’t have to be depressing.
 I just never considered it could work in my favor.

-Then once you realize that, you realize the profound conclusion: everything that seems depressing can be flipped to work in your favor.
+Then I realized the profound conclusion: everything that seems depressing can be flipped to work in my favor.

 Every deal that’s bad for someone is good for someone else.
-So instead of moaning about one end of it, take the other end.
+So instead of moaning about one end of it, I can take the other end.